ovidiubute/scry-css/README.md

 npm run test:watch
 ```

-This will provide you a notification whenever you change your code to let you know if the tests still pass.
+This will also provide you a system notification whenever you change your code to let you know if the tests still pass.

+ESLint is integrated into the project as a pre-commit hook (along with the unit-tests), you can't commit unless all the unit-tests pass and there are no linting errors (unless you manually force the commit, which I don't recommend).
-ESLint is integrated into the project, I'm using [airbnb](https://www.npmjs.com/package/eslint-config-airbnb) with a few twists, check out `.eslintrc.js` for the details, and just run `npm run lint` to see the results.
+As linting rules I'm using [airbnb](https://www.npmjs.com/package/eslint-config-airbnb) with a few twists, check out `.eslintrc.js` for the details, and just run `npm run lint` to see the results at any time.

+One last note; this tool requires at least Node 6.0, there are no plans to support older versions.

 ### FAQ
 Q: I don't get it.
 I use Sublime/WebStorm/Atom and I just type `@` and I get variables suggested.
 Why would I use your tool?